The Return of the Jews to Israel

 Fulfilled!
 Isaiah 60: A Preterist Commentary: Summary and Highlights

 Among other things, the Book of Isaiah predicts the destruction of Jerusalem, the exile of its people, the return of the exiles and the subsequent glory of post-exilic Jerusalem.
 These predictions proved accurate.
 Jerusalem was destroyed by the Babylonians and many Israelites were exiled to Babylon in the sixth century B.C.
-Verses 1-13 came to pass during the return of the Jews from Babylon seventy years later.
-Though these verses are fulfilled in the return of the Jews from Babylon and the glory of post-exilic Israel, these predictions also point to the time of the end and beyond.
+Verses 1-13 came to pass during the return of the Jews from Babylon roughly seventy years later.
+Though these verses are fulfilled in the return of the Jews from Babylon and the glory of post-exilic Israel, these predictions may also point to the time of the end and beyond.
 The fulfillment of these verses during the end of the age and thereafter will be the primary focus of this commentary.

 The following may seem unbelievable.
 However, all information is taken from unbiased historical records and is easily verifiable.
 Sources listed at the end.